A Complete History Of London: Funny, abridged story of the city in a Roman amphitheatre

 Or for more of Metro Girl’s history blog posts, click here.

-Posted on 3 May 2013, in Entertainment, History, London, Nightlife, Theatre, Tourist Attractions and tagged 1st century, A Complete History Of London, Archaeology, Guildhall, Guildhall Art Gallery, history, london, Roman Amphitheatre, ruins, Theatre.
+Posted on 3 May 2013, in Entertainment, History, London, Nightlife, Theatre, Tourist Attractions and tagged 1st century, Archaeology, derelict, Guildhall, history, London, ruins, Theatre.
 Bookmark the permalink.
 5 Comments.